tasmalinakis/embree-wrapper/README.md

 ********************
 * Work In Progress *
 ********************
-This is a University Project using only open source thirt party libraries.
+This is a University Project using only open source third party libraries.

 Libraries used: